SALT Summer Institute of Theology (SSIT)

 - A tuition fee for that individualized mentoring and review will be charged.
 The fee could come from a portion of the tuition fee paid by the student to his or her own school for academic credit (depending on the school’s policy) or in addition to the costs for that academic credit.

-SALT Summer Institute will be launched in Grenada, March 2019.
+SALT Summer Institute will be officially launched in Grenada, March 2019.

-This transformation movement will impact individuals, families, businesses, communities and even entire nations.
+This transformation institute will impact individuals, families, businesses, communities and even entire nations.

-For more information on the Summer Institute, contact Vonnie James.
+For more information on the SALT Summer Institute, contact Vonnie James.